College. Career. Life.

 Equipping every student to lead a fulfilled life.

 that every child is capable of college and career success.
-Summit Public Schools is a leading network of public schools that prepares a diverse student population for success in a four-year college and to be thoughtful, contributing members of society.
+Summit Public Schools is a leading network of public schools that collectively prepares a diverse community of young people with the skills, knowledge, and habits to attain economic empowerment and success in a chosen concrete next step towards a fulfilled life.

 We founded our inaugural school, Summit Prep, in 2003.
 Today, we are proud to operate some of the best public schools in the country, serving diverse communities throughout California and Washington states.

 Join us in celebrating Summit’s class of 2022!
 On the blog, we’re sharing senior voices from across the Summit network as this year’ graduating class prepares to embark on their Concrete Next Step.

 Summit schools are tuition-free public charter schools open to all students that prepare every child for a fulfilled life.
 Learn more and enroll your student today.